-When someone dies without a will, this affidavit filed in the probate court that is used to declare or identify the heirs of a deceased person and state ownership of real and personal property.
+When someone dies without a will, this affidavit is filed in the probate court that is used to declare or identify the heirs of a deceased person and state ownership of real and personal property.
 This must be approved by a probate judge.
 The criteria for using this process are as follows:

-- Person (Decedent) must have died without a will;
+Person (Decedent) must have died without a will;

-- No petition has been filed for the appointment of a personal representative;
+No petition has been filed for the appointment of a personal representative;

-- The value of the entire assets of the estate, not including homestead and exempt property, does not exceed $50,000.
+The value of the entire assets of the estate, not including homestead and exempt property, does not exceed $50,000.

 Do You Need To Speak With An Experienced Small Estate Affidavit Lawyer In The Dallas Area?